Are mountain homes only for the physically fit? Of course not.

 *Good general lighting and task lighting

-*No stairs on the main floor
+*No stairs from the parking to the main floor

 *Lowered light switches and raised electrical outlets

-*Contrasting edges on countertops, stairs, and edges of walkways
+*Contrasting edges on counter tops, stairs, and edges of walkways

 The front door to the house can be made easier for everyone to open by one simple change